-As the name already tells you, this bread is easy to make.
+As the name already tells you, this simple white bread is easy to make.
 This recipe is also a guide that contains lots of explanations and pictures to guide you through the process step by step.

 Additionally, you only need very few ingredients and baking tools that are probably available in your kitchen anyway.
 It’s a good way to do the first steps towards your very first own bread… and it really doesn’t take long!
 So let us grab some flour, water, salt, sugar, yeast and start baking this simple white bread 😉